codeurjc-students/2025-3DManager/README.md

 #### Database Setup

 - The application uses a MySQL database running locally during development.
-- The database can be started using a local MySQL service (e.g., MySQL Workbench
+- The database can be started using a local MySQL service (MySQL Workbench)

 #### Database Initialization

 - The repository includes a SQL schema defining the main tables and entities with initial columns.
 - Additionally, a stored procedure is provided for retrieving printer names from the system.
 - The connection is configured in the backend via the connection string inside the application settings file (appsettings.json).
+- **For security**, the connection string is stored in user secrets rather than in plain text, preventing sensitive data from being exposed in the repository.

 > In future versions, the database may be migrated to a cloud environment.

 #### Application Execution